Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Abstract

 \section{Abstract}

-Motivated by the problem of distributed geographical packet forwarding in a wireless sensor network with sleep-wake cycling nodes, we propose a local forwarding model comprising a node that wishes to forward a packet towards a destination, and a set of next-hop relay nodes, each of which is associated with a ``reward'' that summarises the cost/benefit of forwarding the packet through that relay.
-The relays wake up at random times, at which instants they reveal only the probability distributions of their rewards (e.g., by revealing their locations).
-To determine a relay's exact reward, the forwarding node has to further probe the relay, incurring a probing cost.
-Thus, at each relay wake-up instant, the source, given a set of relay reward distributions, has to decide whether to stop (and forward the packet to an already probed relay), continue waiting for further relays to wake-up, or probe an unprobed relay.
-We formulate the problem as a Markov decision process, with the objective being to minimize the packet forwarding delay subject to a constraint on the effective reward (the difference between the total probing cost and the actual reward of the chosen relay).
-Our problem can be considered as a variant of the \emph{asset selling problem} with partial revelation of offers.
+In geographical forwarding of packets in a large wireless sensor network (WSN) with sleep-wake cycling nodes, we are interested in the local decision problem faced by a node that has ``custody'' of a packet and has to choose one among a set of next-hop relay nodes to forward the packet towards the sink.
+Each relay is associated with a ``reward'' that summarizes the benefit of forwarding the packet through that relay.
+We seek a solution to this local problem, the idea being that such a solution, if adopted by every node, could provide a reasonable heuristic for the end-to-end forwarding problem.
+Towards this end, we propose a \emph{relay selection problem} comprising a forwarding node and a collection of relay nodes, with the relays waking up sequentially at random times.
+At each relay wake-up instant the forwarder can choose to \emph{probe} a relay to learn its reward value, based on which the forwarder can then decide whether to \emph{stop} (and forward its packet to the chosen relay) or to \emph{continue} to wait for further relays to wake-up.
+The forwarder's objective is to select a relay so as to minimize a combination of waiting-delay, reward and probing cost.
+Our problem can be considered as a variant of the asset selling problem studied in the operations research literature.
+We formulate our relay selection problem as a Markov decision process (MDP) and obtain some interesting structural results on the optimal policy (namely, the threshold and the stage-independence properties).
+We also conduct simulation experiments and gain valuable insights into the performance of our local forwarding-solution.

-The most general class of decision policies can keep awake any or all the relays that have woken up.
-In this paper, we study the optimum over a restricted class of policies which, at any time, can keep only one unprobed relay awake, in addition to the best among the probed relays.
-We prove that the optimum stopping policy over this class is of threshold type, where the same threshold is used at each relay wake-up instant.
-Numerically, we find that the performance of the optimum over the restricted class is very close to that over the unrestricted class.